Opinion: Here’s how to stop Just Stop Oil – his name is Sir Jonny Bairstow

 Then they came for the RHS Chelsea Flower Show, and I still didn’t have a problem, because I have hayfever, and am becoming radically anti-flower.

-Then they came for the first day of the second Ashes test, where Jonny Bairstow, England’s big-hitting wicket keeper, heaved a Just Stop Oil protester from the Lord’s outfield like a stoic carrying a stepladder back to the potting shed, the protestor’s orange flare waggling around feebly as if he was attending the gender reveal party of a satsuma.
+Then they came for the first day of the second Ashes test, where Jonny Bairstow, England’s big-hitting wicket keeper, heaved a Just Stop Oil protester from the Lord’s outfield like a stoic carrying a stepladder back to the potting shed, a cloud of orange paint wafting around them as if they were attending the gender reveal party of a satsuma.

 The high-order resistance of Jonny Bairstow – a top professional who presumably doesn’t have any special hatred for climate protesters and surely would have given the old shoulder to anyone streaking onto his pitch, whatever their political persuasion – has been met with widespread praise, even adulation, if only because Bairstow had finally caught something.
 Fans demanded he receive a knighthood.
 Even Rishi Sunak praised his “swift hands”.